Nonparametric learning from Bayesian models with randomized objective functions: Illustrations

+To demonstrate the ability of BRF to incorporate prior information, we conducted the following experiment.
+For 13 binary classification datasets from the UCI ML repository \cite{Dua:2017}, we constructed a prior, training and test dataset of equal size.
+We measured test dataset predictive accuracy for three methods (relative to an RF trained on the training dataset only): BRF (c=0) (a non-informative BRF with $c=0$, trained on the training dataset only), BRF (c>0) (a BRF trained on the training dataset, incorporating prior pseudo-samples from a non-informative BRF trained on the prior dataset, setting $c$ equal to the number of observations in the prior dataset), and RF-all (an RF trained on the combined training and prior datasets).
+See Fig. \ref{fig:boxplots} for boxplots of the test accuracy over 100 repetitions.

-Boxplots comparing our methods for 13 datasets from the UCI ML repository \cite{Dua:2017} can be found in Fig. \ref{fig:boxplots}.
-For small $c$, we find that BRF and RF have similar performance, but as $c$ increases, more weight is given to the externally-trained component and we find that BRF outperforms RF.
+As detailed in Section 3 of the Supplementary Material, for small $c$ we find that BRF and RF have similar performance, but as $c$ increases, more weight is given to the externally-trained component and we find that BRF outperforms RF.
 The best performance of our BRF tends to occur when $c$ is set equal to the number of samples in the external training dataset, in line with our intuition of the role of $c$ as an effective sample size.
-A figure demonstrating this can be found in Appendix \ref{app:brf}.
-Overall, the informative BRF provides a performance boost over RF; in fact the BRF accuracy is close to that obtained by the RF trained on both the internal and external datasets but without the need to share the data or the model.
+Overall, the BRF accuracy is better than that of RF, and close to that of RF-all.
+BRF may have privacy benefits over RF-all as it only requires synthetic samples; both the original data and the model can be kept private.

-\subsection{Direct updating of utility functions [S5]: population median}
+\subsection{Direct updating of utility functions [S3]: population median}

-We demonstrate inference for a population median, under a misspecified Gaussian model, with parameter of interest $\alpha_0 = \argmin_\alpha \int \vert \alpha-x \vert dF_0(x)$, and an MDP prior centered at a $\cN(\theta,1)$ with prior $\pi(\theta) = \cN(0,10^2)$.
+We demonstrate direct inference for a functional of interest using the population median, under a misspecified univariate Gaussian model, as an example, where with parameter of interest is $\alpha_0 = \argmin_\alpha \int \vert \alpha-x \vert dF_0(x)$, and an MDP prior centered at a $\cN(\theta,1)$ with prior $\pi(\theta) = \cN(0,10^2)$ and data generated from a skew-normal distribution.
 We use the posterior bootstrap to generate posterior samples that incorporate the prior model information with that from the data.
 Figure \ref{fig:posterior_median} presents histograms of posterior medians given a sample of $20$ observations from a skew-normal distribution with mean $0$, variance $1$ and median approximately $-0.2$.
 The left-most histogram is sharply peaked at the sample median but does not have support outside of $(x_{\min}, x_{\max})$.
 As $c$ grows smoothness from the parametric model is introduced to a point where the normal location parameter is used.